manishCoder123/soulSafari/README.md

 The application is hosted locally at: http://localhost:5173/

 **Technologies Used**

 1-Front-End: React, HTML5, CSS3

 2-Deployment: Hosted on GitHub Pages

 ******Getting Started****

 To run the project locally:

-Clone this repository.
+1-Clone this repository.

-Install dependencies using npm install.
+2-Install dependencies using npm install.

-Start the development server with npm run dev.
+3-Start the development server with npm run dev.